Scalable Business Formula:

 Then do a bit of internet research to figure out their demand & if people are paying for similar products to solve their problem

 Out of those, shortlist 3 which resonate more with you in terms of value and interest both

 Then focus or pick ONE

-If you already have a struggling freelance, coaching or consulting business:
+If you already have an established business: